Educational perennialism

 Educational perennialism is a normative educational philosophy.
 Perennialists believe that the priority of education should be to teach principles that have persisted for centuries, not facts.
 Since people are human, one should teach first about humans, rather than machines or techniques, and about liberal, rather than vocational, topics.

-Perennialism appears similar to essentialism but focuses first on personal development, while essentialism focuses first on essential skills.
+Perennialism appears similar to essentialism but primarily emphasizes personal development, while essentialism focuses first on essential skills.
 Essentialist curricula tend to be more vocational and fact-based, and far less liberal and principle-based.
 Both philosophies are typically considered to be teacher-centered, as opposed to student-centered philosophies of education such as progressivism.
 Teachers associated with perennialism are authors of the Western masterpieces and are open to student criticism through the associated Socratic method.

 Secular perennialism

 The word "perennial" in secular perennialism suggests something that lasts an indefinite amount of time, recurs again and again, or is self-renewing.
-Robert Hutchins and Mortimer Adler promoted a universal curriculum based upon the common and essential nature of all human beings and encompassing humanist and scientific traditions.
+Robert Hutchins and Mortimer Adler promoted a universal curriculum based on the common and essential nature of all human beings and encompassing humanist and scientific traditions.
 Hutchins and Adler implemented these ideas with great success at the University of Chicago, where they still strongly influence the Undergraduate Common Core.
 Other notable figures in the movement include Stringfellow Barr and Scott Buchanan (who together initiated the Great Books program at St. John's College in Annapolis, Maryland), Mark Van Doren, Alexander Meiklejohn, and Sir Richard Livingstone, an English classicist with an American following.
 Inspired by Adler's lectures, Sister Miriam Joseph wrote a textbook on the scholastic trivium and taught it as the Freshman seminar at Saint Mary's College.

-Secular perennialists espouse the idea that education should focus on the historical development of a continually advancing common orienting base of human knowledge and art, the timeless value of classic thought on central human issues by landmark thinkers, and revolutionary ideas critical to historical paradigm shifts or changes in world view.
+Secular perennialists espouse the idea that education should focus on the historical development of a continually advancing common orienting base of human knowledge and art, the timeless value of classic thought on central human issues by landmark thinkers, and revolutionary ideas critical to historical paradigm shifts or changes in worldview.
 A program of studies which is highly general, nonspecialized, and nonvocational is advocated.
 They firmly believe that exposure of all people to the development of thought by those most responsible for the evolution of the occidental oriented tradition is integral to the survival of the freedoms, human rights, and responsibilities inherent to a true democracy.